Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Abstract

 \section{Abstract}

 A radio antenna is primarily designed to convert electromagnetic waves into electrical current and vice versa.
-However, a part of the incident wavefield is scattered due to structural effects and reflected power at the antenna's electrical port.
-Because the latter depends on the load impedance, an antenna can also be referred to as a loaded scatterer.
-Its interaction with electromagnetic waves is defined by means of absorption and scattering cross-sections (ACS and SCS).
-When immersed in a diffuse field such as the one generated within a reverberation chamber (RC), the impact of the load antenna results from averaged properties over incident angles.
-One fundamental quantity is the antenna quality factor (Q-factor) directly releated to the averaged ACS.
-Current formulations of Q-factor are based on different power budget analysis which do not enable the consideration of wave interferences between the ingoing and outgoing fields.
-Additionally, the structural component is always neglected in the current formulations.
-In this paper, we introduce a rigorous formulation of the antenna Q-factor which takes into account the aforementioned effects.
-The antenna is modeled using the scattering-matrix theory which linearly links the ingoing and outgoing waves in terms of spherical harmonics expansion.
+However, a part of the incident wavefield is scattered due to structural effects andreflection at the antenna's electrical port.
+Because the reflected power depends on the load impedance, an antenna can also be referred to as a loaded scatterer.
+Its interaction with electromagnetic waves is characterized by absorption and scattering cross-sections (ACS and SCS).
+When immersed in a diffuse field, such as the one generated within a reverberation chamber (RC), the impact of the loaded antenna is determined by averaging these properties over incident angles.
+Of particular interest is the averaged ACS from which one can derive the antenna contribution to the RC quality factor (Q-factor).
+Current formulations rely on different power budget analyses which do not account for wave interferences between the ingoing and outgoing fields.
+Moreover, existing formulations consistently neglect the structural component.
+In this paper, we introduce a rigorous formulation of the antenna contribution to the RC Q-factor which takes into account the aforementioned effects.
+The antenna is modeled using the scattering-matrix theory, which linearly links the ingoing and outgoing waves in terms of spherical harmonics expansion.
 The derived theory is validated using several numerical simulations based on a Method-of-Moment code.
-Then, the capability to take advantage of this model to retrieve antenna properties from multiple Q-factor estimations in an RC is demonstrated.
-All results are compared to the existing Q-factor formulations.
+The model's ability to retrieve antenna properties from multiple Q-factor estimations in an RC is then demonstrated.
+All results are compared with {Mon Apr 7 11:49:36 2025}{ }existing formulations.